 Prior to Mr. Souza’s current position, he served as deputy director at the Division of Rehabilitative Programs within the California Department of Corrections and Rehabilitation (CDCR).
 His responsibilities included allocation and supervision of a budget of over $500 million covering statewide prison correctional education, in-prison treatment and specialty programs, community reentry programming, and administration related to rehabilitation.
 Beyond administrative oversight of the division and its employees, Mr. Souza directed rehabilitative technology, data, and research initiatives for the division.
 In his tenure with the Division of Rehabilitative Programs, he focused on program quality and performance by leveraging technological solutions and implementing data-driven and evidence-based programming oversight to demonstrate the fiscal and public safety benefits of rehabilitation.
 Mr. Souza has nearly 10 years’ experience at CDCR serving in a number of roles including deputy director and associate director with the Division and Rehabilitative Programs, and several positions within the Budget Office of CDCR including Chief of Field Operations and Assistant Chief of Technical Operations, where he acted as the subject matter expert on a variety of fiscal policies for the department.
 Additionally, Mr. Souza worked at Valley State Prison within CDCR from 2009-2011.
-Mr. Souza earned a Juris Doctor degree from Humphreys University, Drivon School of Law and is a current member of the California Bar Association.
+Mr. Souza earned a Juris Doctor degree from Humphreys University, Drivon School of Law and is a current member of the State Bar of California.

 Mr. Wilson is an economist who works around the country as a cost-benefit and criminal justice research consultant.
 He has worked in more than 40 jurisdictions, including 14 California counties, to help improve outcomes and build local capacity.
 In this role he has worked with the California State Association of Counties to develop a cost-benefit model that is currently being used by eleven jurisdictions and created and implemented a recidivism tools that is being used around the state.
 He has also worked with multiple California counties to analyze pretrial practices and the use of risk assessment tools.
 He has worked with the Pew Charitable Trust to provide technical assistance in implementing cost-benefit models to multiple states and counties.
 He has performed cost-analysis and policy modeling of state and county justice reinvestment strategies and has created jail and prison projections models as part of the Justice Reinvestment Initiative.
 He has taught cost-benefit seminars and webinars through the California State Associations of Counties, the Vera Institute of Justice, the Pew Charitable Trust, the Crime and Justice Institute, Justice System Partners and the Justice Research and Statistics Association.
 In his previous position, Michael worked as an economist for the Oregon Criminal Justice Commission and as the Statistical Analysis Center Director where he created the first statewide criminal justice cost-benefit model.
 He has been recognized by the JRSA for his criminal justice research in Oregon and has received the Phillip Hoke Award for Excellence in Analysis multiple times.
 Michael received his bachelor’s, master’s, and candidate of philosophy degrees in economics from the University of California at San Diego.